wtfdevil666/blog-app/README.md

 The final website is deployed on https://blog-l6d32odvn-wtfdevil666s-projects.vercel.app.
 There are some bugs that are needed to be fixed which I will eventually.

-##Todos
+## Todos
--Integrate Google & Github login
+- Integrate Google & Github login
--Fix the edit feature bug
+- Fix the edit feature bug
--Membership feature
+- Membership feature

 ## Getting Started